• Skip to main content

 Overhead view of ingredients for Puppy Chow (AKA Muddy Buddies)

 I love using a sweet-and-salty mix, personally.
-Salted pretzel rods, chocolate candies (M&Ms are a favorite and a good way to add color), and peanuts are all fun.
+Salted pretzel sticks, chocolate candies (M&Ms are a favorite and a good way to add color), and peanuts are all fun.
 Things like mini marshmallows or chopped up candy bars are also good.

 You can always make a batch plain and offer bowls of additional ingredients so everyone can customize their own bags.